-Your resume may be more than one page.
-We do not want you to leave out anything important and you can go into more detail than you would in a typical resume for employment (use your judgment though; very rarely does one need more than 2-3 pages).
+Yes, your resume may be more than one page.
+We do not want you to leave out anything important.
+You can go into more detail than you would in a typical resume for employment (use your judgment though; very rarely does one need more than 2-3 pages).

 What is the Admissions Committee looking for in the resume?

-Is there a particular format that I should use?
+Is there a particular format I should use?

-There is no required format, but your resume should look professional in the same way that it would if you were applying for a job (though resumes for law school applications are often more detailed).
+There is no required format, but your resume should look professional in the same way it would if you were applying for a job (though resumes for law school applications are often more detailed).
 Proofread carefully and remove the record of track changes.
-It is sufficient for most applicants to start their academic and employment history with the beginning of their undergraduate education.
+Please include the number of hours per week spent on each employment experience or activity.

 Should I include non-legal employment or activities?